Here are some Tree and Leaf Science activities for Preschool and Pre-K children.

 Oak Tree Life Cycle Cards

-These cards can be used to show children the life cycle of an oak tree: from
+This free printable set includes a book, sequencing cards and full color photos that can be used to show children the life cycle of an oak tree: from

 This activity is set up in my Science Center during our Forest theme unit in the Fall.